SparseConvMIL: Sparse Convolutional Context-Aware Multiple Instance Learning for Whole Slide Image Classification: Experimental validation

-The \textsc{CRCHistoPhenotype}~\cite{sirinukunwattana2016locality} dataset consists of 100 haematoxylin and eosin-stained (H\&E) $500\times 500$ pixels histology images of colorectal adenocarcinomas.
-A total of 22,444 nuclei were annotated with the position of their center and their type amid epithelial, inflammatory, fibroblast, or miscellaneous.
-In this context, bags are made of $27\times27$ pixel patches extracted around each nuclei center, and are considered positive iff they contain at least one epithelial cell, resulting in 51 positive and 49 negative bags.
+\paragraph{Dataset} The \textsc{CRCHistoPhenotype}~\citep{sirinukunwattana2016locality} dataset consists of 100 haematoxylin and eosin-stained (H\&E) $500\times500$ pixels histology images of colorectal adenocarcinomas.
+A total of 22,444 nuclei are annotated with (i) the position of their center and (ii) their class type \textit{i.e.}\ one of epithelial, inflammatory, fibroblast, or miscellaneous.
+We considered the binary task of classifying power fields as having epithelial cells or not: accurately detecting epithelial cells is a valuable clinical task since most cancers arise from the epithelium~\citep{thiery2009epithelial}.
+To do so, 27 pixels-wide images were extracted from all annotated cell centers.
+Although each 27$\times$27 image has a binary annotation (epithelial or not), those were hidden during training, and only the power field-level labels were made available, which were set to 1 if at least one 27$\times$27 image is epithelial.
+This resulted in 51 positive and 49 negative bags.